-- Organized in chapters focusing on the same topics found in typical introductory statistics textbooks (descriptive statistics, regression, two-way tables, hypothesis testing for means and proportions, etc.) so instructors can easily pair this supplementary material with what is being taught in class
+- Organized in chapters focusing on the same topics found in typical introductory statistics textbooks (descriptive statistics, regression, two-way tables, hypothesis testing for means and proportions, etc.) so instructors can easily pair this supplementary material with course plans

 - Includes student projects for each chapter which can be assigned as laboratory exercises or homework assignments to supplement traditional homework

 - Features real-world datasets from scientific publications in the fields of history, pop culture, business, medicine, and forensics for students to analyze

 - Allows students to gain experience working through a variety of statistical analyses from start to finish

 The book is written at the undergraduate level to be used in an introductory statistical methods course or subject-specific research methods course such as biostatistics or research methods for psychology or business analytics.